Create NFT for Free: Getting Started with NFT in 2025

 Choose the Right Blockchain

-The first step in creating an NFT is selecting the blockchain where your NFT will live.
+The first step in creating an NFT is selecting the blockchain on which your NFT will reside.
 Ethereum is the most popular blockchain for NFTs, but it’s also known for its high gas fees (transaction costs).
 To create an NFT for free, you’ll want to explore blockchain networks with lower or no fees, such as:

-• Polygon (Layer 2 on Ethereum): Polygon provides a fast, low-cost alternative to Ethereum.
+• Polygon (Layer 2 on Ethereum): Polygon offers a fast and low-cost alternative to Ethereum.
 Many NFT platforms now support minting on Polygon, allowing you to avoid gas fees altogether.

-• Tezos: Known for its eco-friendly approach, Tezos offers minimal fees and is widely used by artists and creators to mint NFTs.
+• Tezos: Known for its eco-friendly approach, Tezos offers minimal fees and is widely used by artists and creators to mint non-fungible tokens (NFTs).

-• Flow: This blockchain is optimized for creating NFTs, particularly in the gaming and entertainment sectors.
+• Flow is optimised for creating NFTs, particularly in the gaming and entertainment sectors.
 Flow also has lower transaction fees than Ethereum.

 • Binance Smart Chain (BSC): BSC offers lower transaction fees and supports NFT minting, making it an alternative to Ethereum.